MaryemHadjWannes/BlockchainAssessment/README.md

   ```

-- A backend service that uses the Odyssey chain JavaScript SDK to interact with two different Odyssey chain subnets.
+**- A backend service that uses the Odyssey chain JavaScript SDK to interact with two different Odyssey chain subnets.**

 In this case we can use the export/import functions !!
  ```javascript